 from Tarik El-Bashir of the Washington Post,

 The Washington Capitals have signed center David Steckel to a one-year contract extension for the 2009-10 season, vice president and general manager George McPhee announced today.
-In keeping with club policy, terms of the deal were not disclosed.
+In keeping with club policy, financial terms of the deal were not disclosed.
 Steckel was already under contract with the Capitals for the upcoming season and would have been an unrestricted free agent at the conclusion of 2008-09.

 About Kukla's Korner Hockey